kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

 from the explicit-healthy case, and conflating them would have the cluster report transient driver failures as volume recoveries.

 `LastTransitionTime` is per-condition.
-When a condition is added, the writer sets it to the probe time.
-When an existing condition's `(status, reason)` tuple is unchanged, the writer preserves it.
-When `reason` changes for the same `status`, the writer updates it.
-Consumers reading `LastTransitionTime` get a stable answer to "how long has this condition been in this shape" rather than a moving timestamp that updates on every probe.
+When a new `(status, reason)` entry first appears, the writer sets it to the probe time.
+As long as that entry is present in subsequent reports, the writer preserves it on every replacement, even when `message` changes.
+When the entry is dropped from the report (the condition recovered, or the driver replaced it with a different `(status, reason)` tuple), the entry disappears from the API object, and a future re-report of the same tuple gets a fresh `LastTransitionTime`.
+Consumers reading `LastTransitionTime` get a stable answer to "how long has this exact condition been present" rather than a moving timestamp that updates on every probe.

 The sidecar's polling and the kubelet's polling are independent.
 Each has its own configurable interval, its own timeout, and its